‘An insane coalition of Trotskyists and Druids’?

 “You see in such a world as this, an idealist or perhaps it’s only a sentimentalist-must be stoned to death.
 He makes the others so uncomfortable.
 He haunts them at their golf.” ― Ford Madox Ford,

 Yet, if Green politics is in some sense deeply Tory, how can we reconcile the ecological need to conserve our environment with the fact that Green politics is itself a creature of the churning forces of industrialism and democracy?
 As Stanley notes scornfully: ‘It is no mistake that the Green Party flourishes in urban areas with a young, often highly educated population and very little agriculture.
 It is a townie’s movement with a townie’s view on what the countryside should look, function and even taste like.
 It is bourgeois.’
 At least in part, Stanley’s irritation here appears to stem from his belief that one cannot be both a conservative and radical.
 If Stanley is right, one cannot accept some bourgeois values like human rights and freedom of movement, while seeking to protect the environment (including national culture).
 Yet, such a binary between rural and bourgeois signifies to my mind, a drastic a misreading of the notion of conservatism in the English setting.
 If one keeps Toryism to the confines of mediaeval social orders and spacious country houses, one’s politics will always be led to the stiff confines of Brideshead Revisited.
 In this paleolithic form, Conservatism is always reactive and never constructive, always bitter and never life-affirming.
 Yet, there has always existed a deeper form of Toryism running through the English political imagination.
 Its chief representative in the 19th century was Benjamin Disraeli.
 While Disraeli was a creature of the city (he was born in London) he believed that the democratic spirit of the urban powerhouse could be harmonised with the concrete traditions and intimacies of the countryside.
-Indeed, his first coherent foray into politics into politics under the banner of Young England was a conscious fusion of traditionalism and reform.
+Indeed, his first coherent foray into politics under the banner of Young England was a conscious fusion of traditionalism and reform.
 No Tory government since the 1830s has believed that large parts of the country must be left as lifeless museum pieces.
 Traditions and community must be conserved but they must also serve a notion of public good.
 As Disraeli put it in 1832: ‘I am a Conservative to preserve all that is good in our constitution, a Radical to remove all that is bad’.
 Tory Democracy was an attempt to rescue the best of the feudal, the small-scale and the ancient, so it might a restless liberal age, seeking identity, beauty, and belonging.

 This political imaginary continued in the 20th century in the work of the novelist Ford Madox Ford.
 In his Parades End Tetralogy (1924–28).
 Ford argues that Toryism is more than a creed of titles and country houses.
 It is a spiritual ideal where land, art, and life combine to form a satisfying unity in the minds of a particular people.
 Thus for Ford’s protagonist, the virtuous aristocrat Christopher Tietjens, Toryism represents the deep bonds of affection between people, bonds which are of eternal significance.
 Treating his beloved Groby estate as reflecting a piece of heaven, Ford has Christopher muse: